specklesystems/speckle-docs/dev/quickstart.md

 Once you've gone through the initial setup, you're just three steps away from spinning up your dev server and exploring the frontend.

-1. Start local instances of both Postgres and Redis
+1. Start local instances of Postgres, MinIO, and Valkey
-2. In `packages/server`, run `npm run dev`
+2. In `packages/server`, run `yarn dev`
-3. In `packages/frontend`, run `npm run dev`
+3. In `packages/frontend`, run `yarn dev`

 Tada ✨ You should now see the frontend at `localhost:3000`!
 You can explore the API using the GraphQL Playground at `localhost:3000/graphql`.